0cjs/8bitdev/src/clic/objects.md

 ### Representation

-- Consider changing the "meaning bits" of the heapdata type bytes to put the most important distinguishers in bits 7 and 6, because testing these comes "for free" when testing a third or more bits with the `BIT` instruction.
+- Consider changing the "meaning bits" of the obdata type bytes to put the most important distinguishers in bits 7 and 6, because testing these comes "for free" when testing a third or more bits with the `BIT` instruction.
 (N=bit 7, V=bit 6, Z=all bits tested